-In her role as Junior Fashion Editor of Harper’s BAZAAR, Caroline Tran has the curatorial eye and knack for selecting ‘it’ designers and pieces of a collection.
+In her role as Fashion Editor of Harper’s BAZAAR and ELLE Australia, Caroline Tran has the curatorial eye and knack for selecting ‘it’ designers and pieces of a collection.
 A burgeoning image maker and social star, Caroline’s impeccable style is met with a vibrant and buoyant approach to her work, and life.

 What is your formal background?